 This is really a hot new way to stay cool… to be able to run your RV air conditioner without being plugged into a 30 or 50 amp power outlet.

-This really is a major game-changer for RVers who have felt they always had to be in a crowded commercial of government campground.
+This really is a major game-changer for RVers who have felt they always had to be in a crowded commercial or government campground.

 Keep reading my review below.
 But if you immediately want more info on SoftStartRV, CLICK HERE

 Then, I called the guy I think is the top expert in the country when it comes to all things involving RVs and electricity – Mike Sokol, of RVElectricity.com.
 Mike is an engineer who literally wrote the book on the topic – the author of No Shock Zone RV Electrical Safety.
 He's spent 40 years in the industry and did extensive tests with the SoftStartRV device.
-His strong endorsement of the product convinced me that this was something I need on my RV (listen to next week's Podcast where Mike will be my special guest explaining how this all works).
+His strong endorsement of the product convinced me that this was something I needed to recommend to my followers.

 Let's talk more about why I think SoftStartRV is so useful for boondocking and moochdocking.